Notifications and Events

 Notifications, if enabled, alert you to various events as detailed below.
-Use the menu button to disable individual notifications for all users in your care.
+Use Home > Menu > Notification Settings to disable individual notifications for all users in your care.

 The wearer has pressed the alert button on their bracelet to request support or flag an event.